 Flushable cat litter can sometimes cause clogs, especially if you try to flush too much of it at once.
 Each manufacturer will recommend how many clumps it’s safe to flush at once (assume one at a time if it’s not stated), and it’s usually best to leave the clumps to dissolve a little before you flush.

-As the best overall flushable cat litter, we selected The World’s Best Multi-Cat Clumping Corn Litter.
+As the overall best flushable cat litter, we selected The World’s Best Multi-Cat Clumping Corn Litter.
 This litter does exactly what the name implies — it’s simply the best flushable cat litter!
 As a bonus, it’s also biodegradable and is well accepted by a wide range of cats.

 As the best value flushable cat litter, we recommend the Okocat Wood Clumping Cat Litter, which is made from sustainably sourced wood.
 You can enjoy using this long-lasting and effective cat litter while saving cents and the environment at the same time.